ReflectionHLE/ReflectionHLE/README.md

 -fulllauncher: Show a fullscreen launcher window.
 -softlauncher: Show a software-rendered launcher window (not fullscreen).

-Te following argument is specific to the Catacomb Adventure Series:
+Te following arguments are specific to the Catacomb Adventure Series:

 -skipintro: Skip what is found in the original intro EXE and start game.
+-showslides: Show the electronic catalog or hint book.

 Note: The path passed to -datadir or -cfgdir is assumed to exist.